 Nylon is a synthetic fabric that is strong and lightweight.
-It is usually easy to wash and take care of but it can be damaged if you don't use the right techniques.
+It is usually easy to wash and take care of, but it can be damaged if you don't use the right techniques.
 Nylon fabric is commonly found in pantyhose, some tights, track pants, lightweight jackets, umbrellas and more.
-Because nylon resists absorbing moisture and dries easily, it is often used for swimwear, activewear a,nd hosiery.
-Clothing may a mixture nylon and another type of fabric.
+Because nylon resists absorbing moisture and dries easily, it is often used for swimwear, activewear, and hosiery.
+Clothing may be a mixture nylon and another type of fabric.

 Regular Care for Nylon

 Usually, nylon should be washed separately on a cold water setting for best results.
 However, always check your clothing tags for specific directions.
 You can use regular laundry detergents on nylon but never use chlorine bleach.
 Typically, you should drip dry your nylon items.
 Put wet clothing on a non-staining hanger; smooth the cuffs and seams with the fingers while it's still wet.
 Lay out knit garments such as sweaters on a flat surface to dry.